Visitors intending to reach the official website should visit orlandoairports.net

 Level 1

-Ground transportation, including taxis, buses, resort shuttles, car rentals, luggage storage, and baggage claim (28B).
+Ground transportation including taxis, buses, resort shuttles, rental cars, baggage storage, and baggage claim (28B).

 Level 2

-Baggage carousels 20-33, rideshare pickup areas (Uber, Lyft, Wingz), service animal relief area, and nursing rooms.
+Baggage carousels 20-32, ride-share pick-up, service animal relief area, and nursing room.

 Level 3

-Various services are available here, including currency exchange, information counters, telephones, restrooms, bars and restaurants, VIP lounges, and more.
-Separate security checkpoints exist for different boarding gate sections.
-Parking is accessible through the B-side terminal.
+Services include currency exchange, information desks, phones, restrooms, bars and restaurants, VIP lounges, and more.
+Separate security checkpoints for different gate areas.
+Parking is accessed via secure zone B.

 Level 1

-Ground transportation, parking shuttles, nursing rooms, and lost and found office.
+Ground transportation, parking shuttles, nursing room, lost and found.

-User Experience: Passengers praise the modern design, although some criticize the lack of ramps and escalators in certain areas, which can make mobility difficult for people with disabilities.
+🗣️ User experience: While the modern design is a plus, some travelers mention the lack of ramps and escalators in certain areas, which makes movement difficult for those with heavy luggage, strollers, or reduced mobility.

 Level 2

-Check-in counters, boarding gates, Palm Court, nursing rooms, service animal relief areas, shops, dining options, and information counters.
+Check-in counters, boarding gates, Palm Court, nursing rooms, pet relief areas, shops, dining, information desk.

 Level 4

-Connection to Parking Garage C and ground transportation facilities, car rental agencies, and nursing rooms.
+Bridge to Garage C and ground transport, rental car agencies, nursing room.

 Level 6

-Baggage claim, customs, immigration, cafes, and rideshare services (Uber, Lyft, Wingz).
+Baggage claim, customs and immigration, cafes, ride-share services (Uber, Lyft, Wingz, KreweCar).